stefanhansatos/gitpitch-template/how/PITCHME.md

 ### Decentralisation

+Network of <br>
+Isomorphic Applications <br>
-Network of Isomorphic Applications Operating on Peer Devices
+Operating on Peer Devices

-- Distributed systems instead of client-server topology
+- Distributed systems instead of client-server
 - Isomorphic clients need bootstrap server at most
 - User devices as alternative to the big cloud providers
 - Edge aware infrastructure